carinam17/carinam17.github.io/about.md

 My ongoing project, **[Turn Key Mathematics]** is an effort to address the challenges of learning mathematics.
 I have worked with many students who considered mathematics an obstacle in their educational journey.
 This program represents the culmination of my experiences helpings others succeed and thrive in their mathematics courses.

-The online companion guide features my own lessons and learning materials, designed in a strategic and effective manner.
+The online companion guide features my own lessons and learning materials-- each designed in a strategic and effective manner.
 The overall goal of this program is to ensure college readiness in mathematics for students of all ages and backgrounds.

 Preview the material at this **[site]**.